 Wright & Greenhill construction attorneys represent their clients throughout the duration of their projects – from entering into solid contracts and navigating the plethora of regulations, to responding to any disputes that manifest themselves along the way.

-Their attorneys are not only unmatchable in skill and knowledge but they are also known for their resilient commitment to remaining responsive and accessible for their clients.
+Their attorneys not only have skill and knowledge but are also known for their resilient commitment to remaining responsive and accessible for their clients.

-In Texas, construction companies often contract with law firms and attorneys to help with payment paperwork, monthly notice policies and mechanics lien filing.
-This can get expensive, and possibly even damage relationships with customers when lawyers are directly sending what may appear as confrontational payment paperwork on every project.
-Having an internal notice policy at your company or working with a partner like Levelset can help you get your payment paperwork under control.
-Before you hire an attorney, it’s important to take the time to consider the various needs you have today and may need in the future.
-It’s advisable to have an attorney in your corner, even if you are not yet in a sticky situation.
+Having an internal notice policy at your company or working with a partner like Levelset can help you get your payment paperwork under control, but it’s still advisable to have an attorney in your corner — even if you are not yet in a sticky situation.
 Trying to find an available lawyer when you’re already dealing with a problem can result in hasty decisions, higher costs, and poor outcomes.